chrisryan91/JavaScript-Mini-Arcade/README.md

-"Pick a game!" - a website with links to four games, one of which is for two players, and scoreboards!
+"Mini game arcade!" - a website with links to four games, one of which is for two players, and scoreboards!